Franklin Kildees: History

-The Franklin franchise joined the Virginia League in 1948.
-The team was owned and founded by Frank Lawrence, who also owned the Portsmouth Cubs, leading to Franklin adopting the "Cubs" nickname.
+Minor league baseball begain in Franklin in 1948, when the Franklin "Cubs" franchise was formed, and the team joined the Virginia League.
+The newly formed Franklin team was owned and founded by Frank Lawrence, who also owned the Portsmouth Cubs, with his Franklin team also adopting the "Cubs" nickname.

 In 1948, the Franklin Cubs became members of the Virginia League, which reformed as a six–team, Class D level league.
-The Blackstone Barristers, Emporia Nationals, Lawrenceville Cardinals, Petersburg Generals and Suffolk Goobers joined Franklin in beginning league play on April 23, 1948.
+The Blackstone Barristers, Emporia Nationals, Lawrenceville Cardinals, Petersburg Generals and Suffolk Goobers teams joined Franklin in beginning league play on April 23, 1948.

 In their first season of play, the Franklin Cubs qualified for the 1948 Virginia League playoffs.
-The Cubs ended the regular season with a record of 76–64, placing 3rd in the standings, finishing 9.5 games behind the 1st place Suffolk Goobers.
+The Cubs ended the regular season with a record of 76–64, placing third in the standings, finishing 9.5 games behind the first place Suffolk Goobers.
 John Zotini served as manager in leading the team to the playoffs.
-In the 1st round of the four–team playoffs, the Blackstone Barristers swept Franklin in four games, ending their season.
+In the first round of the four–team playoffs, the Blackstone Barristers swept Franklin in four games, ending their season.
 Art Jacobs of Franklin led the league with 147 runs scored.

 Following the 1948 season, Frank Lawrence sold the team to the Southampton Athletic Association.
 The Association consisted of members in Franklin and Southampton County, Virginia.
 Harold Atkinson served as business manager and George Lacey was hired as team manager.
 The Franklin team was officially renamed the Southampton "Killdees," interchangeable with the Franklin Kildees.

 The word "Killdee" or "kildee" is a dialect variant in the region of Killdeer, which is a bird species.